flowdock/api-docs/docs/Thread-Actions.md

 }
 ```

-### Requests from UpdateActions
+### UpdateAction requests made by Flowdock
-Once Flowdock receives the thread with UpdateActions, it converts the target's urlTemplate into a signed Flowdock URL.
-When a Flowdock user clicks the action, Flowdock will perform the specified request to the resource.
-The action payload data is the same that is given in the thread data - augmented with agent data which contains some information about the Flowdock user that is processing the action.
+Once Flowdock receives the thread message with UpdateActions, it converts the target's urlTemplate into a signed Flowdock URL.
+When a Flowdock user selects the action, Flowdock will perform the specified request to the resource.
+The action payload data is the same as in the thread data, enriched with agent data that contains information about the Flowdock user that is performing the action.

 #### Example action request from Flowdock
 ```json